Marchuck/AssistedInjectAndroidWithAndroidPermisssions/README.md

 ```

-with assisted inject we can just tell dagger: "hey! create a factory for this particular viewmodel"
+with assisted inject we can just tell Dagger: "hey! create a factory for this particular viewmodel with following parameters"

 ```
 class MyViewModel @AssistedInject constructor(